-We are Nathan and Anna Glenn and we love God, agriculture, and serving others.
+We are Nathan and Anna Glenn and we love God, agriculture, and seeing others thrive in Christ.

 We both grew up on small family farms and were active members of our local 4-H clubs in Maryland.
 I (Anna) grew up in Baltimore County raising meat rabbits, dairy goats, and poultry in addition to growing a variety of fruits and vegetables in the garden.
 Likewise, Nathan raised sheep, beef cows, and dairy cows on his family’s farm in Howard County.

-After I returned to Maryland in January 2014, we got engaged 4 months later and then married 5 months after that (because when you know you know).
+After I returned to Maryland in January 2014, we got engaged and married in the same year.
 We began our life together in Harford County, Maryland, me as a Horticulture Extension Agent and Nathan as high school agriculture teacher at a new school, North Harford High School.

-We love these jobs and we love our community- we each have such a wonderfully unique group of students, volunteers, parents, and other educators that we get to do life with everyday.
-The decision to leave this community was a hard one, one that we have talked about and prayed about for a long long time.
-But, together we know that we have a desire to take on new adventures, conquer new challenges, live in a new country, and explore other cultures and beliefs.
-We have also seen the huge need for agricultural education and youth development programs in developing countries and so feel called to serve in this way because “the place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”
-So….here we are, about to move to Liberia (one of the poorest countries in the world) and serve as agricultural educators!
+In 2016, after much prayer and discussion, we quit our jobs and joined AgriCorps, moving halfway around the world to Liberia.
+The decision to leave our community was a hard one but together we know that we had a desire to take on new adventures, conquer new challenges, live in a new country, and explore other cultures and beliefs.
+Even then, we had also seen the huge need for agricultural education and youth development programs in developing countries and so feel called to serve in this way because “the place God calls you to is the place where your deep gladness and the world’s deep hunger meet.”